usaid-cs/yesterday-i-learned/linguistics.md

 - [Facsimile](https://www.dictionary.com/browse/facsimile) (fak-SIM-uh-lee) means an _exact_ copy, not just any imitation.
 - 牛逼, cow vagina, means "super cool".
 - [馬鹿野郎](https://en.wiktionary.org/wiki/%E9%A6%AC%E9%B9%BF%E9%87%8E%E9%83%8E): bakayaro.
-- Detriot is a French word indeed (_Détroit_, strait).
+- Detriot is a French word indeed (_Détroit_, or "strait").
 In 1701, Antoine de la Mothe Cadillac founded [Fort Pontchartrain du Détroit](https://en.wikipedia.org/wiki/Fort_Detroit).
 - The stress on "Constantinopole" is actually on the O.
 - Some people... use "刀" as if it were "dollar".
 - "Of course" is always two words, like ["alot"](http://hyperboleandahalf.blogspot.com/2010/04/alot-is-better-than-you-at-everything.html) is always one word.